Saumya4321/Brain-tumor-segmentation/README.md

-# Uncertainty Analysis of Augmentation Techniques in Brain Tumor Segmentation
+# Comparison of Augmentation Techniques in Brain Tumor Segmentation

 ## Motivation
 This project was undertaken as the final project for the '*AI for Medical Image Analysis - DS261*' course @ CDS, IISc.

 ## Overview
-This study proposes a modified U-Net incorporating focal loss to address class imbalance and Monte Carlo Dropout for uncertainty estimation, providing interpretable predictions.
+This study proposes a modified U-Net incorporating focal loss to address class imbalance.
 The model was evaluated on MRI data, with experiments focusing on focal loss parameter tuning and studying the impact of three data augmentation techniques: Horizontal Flip, Rotation,